‘Softer, more feminine, design’ is the future, says legendary architect Kengo Kuma

 With a focus on materials and applying traditional craft to modern building types, Kuma has established a versatile firm that’s as comfortable designing a major sports stadium as it is devising small civic spaces for rural communities.

-Here, in written responses to questions from Fast Company, Kuma explains his inspiration and hope for the Japan National Stadium and how he sees the pandemic influencing a move away from the “large strong boxes” of urban architecture.
+Here, in written responses to questions from Fast Company, Kuma explains his inspiration and hope for the Japan National Stadium (designed in collaboration with Taisei Corporation, Azusa Sekkei) and how he sees the pandemic influencing a move away from the “large strong boxes” of urban architecture.

 Fast Company: Kenzo Tange’s Yoyogi National Gymnasium, built for the 1964 Tokyo Olympics, was one of your inspirations for becoming an architect, and now your new Japan National Stadium has become almost its architectural counterpoint.
 When taking on this project, what influence did Tange’s building have on your design, and how did you seek to create something completely different?